All Saints Anglican Church

 What do I do during Communion?

 We would love to have you participate in communion with us, regardless of your denomination.
 You can stand or kneel at the rail - whichever you feel comfortable with.
-We offer both wine and non-alcoholic wine, and you may dip you wafer into the glass or sip.
+We offer both wine and non-alcoholic wine, and you may dip you wafer into the chalice.

 What should I wear?